oliversen/chatgpt-docstrings/README.md

   - *Default value*: 15

-- `chatgpt-docstrings.showProgressNotification`: Show progress notification of docstring generation.
+- `chatgpt-docstrings.showProgressNotification`: Option to display a notification about the progress of docstring generation.

   - *Default value*: true
   - *Available options*: